International School on Simulation of Nuclear Reactor Systems (SINUS)

 Organisation

-The training material development is co-ordinated by the NCSU.
-The ENEA will host the in-person event, and the ENEN# Group Mobility Support fund by the European Union will cover the travel costs of 20 participants.
-The SINUS cocktail reception in Bologna will be hosted by newcleo.
-RSICC and the NEA Data Bank support the distribution of the required software.
+The training material development was co-ordinated by the NCSU.
+The ENEA hosted the in-person event, and the ENEN# Group Mobility Support fund by the European Union covered the travel costs of 20 participants.
+The SINUS cocktail reception in Bologna was hosted by newcleo.
+RSICC and the NEA Data Bank supported the distribution of the required software.

 When?